Sunday, January 31, 2021

 Sunday, January 17, 2021

 (Rhino,1986) The late Addotta's hard boiled detective meets overcooked fish pun record "Wet Dream" on the lowly but hilarious Laff label was surprisingly successful in 1984 which led to a little known vegetable pun follow up on Rhino.
 This should be a $500 record because who bought it?
 How many copies could exist?
 But somehow used copies are well under $5 and you need to own the literally worst collection of awkward puns ever assembled: "I got off-acado," "a radish-ing beauty," "the problem still romaine-d" "my little story is okra now...thank you so mulch!"
 "Mulch" barely qualifies!
 You want to end on that one?
-I loveyou Kip Addotta!
-There is a video where he is still a detective, for some reason, alternating with surreal ancient veggie cartoons.
+I love you Kip Addotta!
+The video features Kip as a detective, for some reason, alternating with surreal ancient veggie cartoons.
 COMEDY!

 Saturday, January 16, 2021